 #1.
 Check and Free Up iCloud Storage

-Look at how much storage you’re using.
-If you’re at 95% or more, the next backup won’t fit.
-Delete old backups from devices you no longer use: tap Backups, find old device backups, and delete them.
-Each one can free 1 to 5 GB instantly.
+If usage sits at 95% or higher, the next backup won’t fit.
+Delete old device backups first: tap Backups, find any backups from phones you no longer own, and remove them.
+Each old backup can free 1 to 5 GB instantly.

 #2.
 Check Your Wi-Fi Connection